felixleopoldo/benchpress/docs/source/installation.rst

 .. note::

-    Some systems require explicit installation of *squash-tools*, which can be installed by conda as
+    Some systems require explicit installation of *squashfs-tools*, which can be installed by conda as

-        $ conda install -c conda-forge squash-tools
+        $ conda install -c conda-forge squashfs-tools